dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 $ ng g service speech
 ```

-We can use `ng g ...` as a shortcut for `ng generate ...`.
+We can use `ng g` as a shortcut for `ng generate`.

 > **Note:** For brevity, this tutorial will not cover testing.
 The CLI automatically generates `.spec.ts` files for testing.
 You can add your own tests, or choose not to generate these files by adding the `--no-spec` flag to `ng g` commands.
-To learn more about testing in Angular, check out the following articles on testing [components](https://auth0.com/blog/angular-testing-in-depth-components/) and [services](https://auth0.com/blog/angular-2-testing-in-depth-services/).
+To learn more about testing in Angular, check out the following articles on [testing components](https://auth0.com/blog/angular-testing-in-depth-components/) and [testing services](https://auth0.com/blog/angular-2-testing-in-depth-services/).

-### Provide Service in App Module
+### Provide Speech Service in App Module

 The service will be generated but you'll see a warning in the command line stating that it must be _provided_ to be used.
 Let's do that now.